lllyasviel/Fooocus/readme.md

 ## Thanks

 The codebase starts from an odd mixture of [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
+(And they both use GPL license.)